Breakinginfinity/Python_Assignments/README.md

 Using linear regression to predict who will win the game?

 ## Imports
-Import pandas
-import numpy as np
+import numpy as np ,
-import pandas as pd
+import pandas as pd ,

-import os # Setting the Working Directory from sklearn.preprocessing import LabelEncoder, OneHotEncoder from sklearn.linear_model import LinearRegression
+import os # Setting the Working Directory, from sklearn.preprocessing import LabelEncoder, OneHotEncoder from sklearn.linear_model import LinearRegression ,

 import statsmodels.api as sm